 According to DigitalGuardian, cybersecurity can be defined in simple terms as, “the body of technologies, processes, and practices designed to protect networks, devices, programs, and data from attack, damage, or unauthorized access.”

 3. Why is Cybersecurity important for local governments?

 Unfortunately, local governments have become prime, easy targets for hackers, due to the fact that they store significant amounts of data and have substantial budgets.
 With IT infrastructure that is often outdated and easy to break into, as well as employees who too often lack training on proper cybersecurity hygiene such as recognizing a phishing email and implementing password security best practices, local governments have become prime targets.

 4. How can local governments improve their cybersecurity?

-Local government leaders should consider several steps to improving cybersecurity including: deploying cloud-based solutions, switching to a .gov url, encrypting sensitive information, train and encourage employees to practice proper cybersecurity practices, utilize two-factor authentication.
+Local government leaders should consider several steps to improving cybersecurity including: deploying cloud-based solutions over on-site data center hosting, switching to a .gov url, encrypting sensitive information, train and encourage employees to practice proper cybersecurity practices, utilize two-factor authentication.